epics-docs/epics-docs/specs/ca_protocol.rst

 This document describes the EPICS Channel Access (CA) protocol as it is, and has been, implemented.
-It is also intended to act as a specification to allow the creation of new client and server implements.
-The focus is on versions >= 4.11 of the CA protocol, which used by EPICS Base 3.14.0 and later.
+It is also intended to act as a specification to allow the creation of new client and server implementations.
+The focus is on versions >= 4.11 of the CA protocol, which is used by EPICS Base 3.14.0 and later.
 No changes from protocol versions before 4.8 (EPICS Base 3.13.0) will be included in this document.